 How to Configure Selenium Stealth to Avoid Detection

-Selenium Stealth is a lightweight Python library designed to patch the default WebDriver configuration, masking automation fingerprints that trigger modern anti-bot systems.
-Unlike standard drivers, it modifies navigator.webdriver, WebGL parameters, and Chrome runtime properties to mimic human browsing behavior.
-Implementing these adjustments is a foundational step in Advanced Scraping Techniques & Anti-Bot Evasion, ensuring your automation scripts bypass basic heuristic checks without sacrificing execution speed or stability.
+selenium-stealth is a Python library that patches the default WebDriver configuration to mask automation fingerprints detected by modern anti-bot systems.
+It modifies navigator.webdriver, WebGL parameters, and Chrome runtime properties to mimic human browsing behavior.
+Implementing these adjustments is a foundational step in Advanced Scraping Techniques & Anti-Bot Evasion, enabling your automation scripts to bypass basic heuristic checks without sacrificing execution speed or stability.

 Installation & Environment Setup